 To propagate a prayer plant through a cutting, take a cutting from an existing plant.
 Make sure to cut on the stem just below a node.
 This is where the new roots will emerge.
 You can dip the cutting in rooting hormone in you have it, but it isn’t necessary.

 To root the cutting, you can put it node-down in a sphagnum moss and perlite mixture; keep the mixture damp and the humidity high while the plant roots.
 You can also root prayer plant cuttings in water or LECA.
-(See my post about rooting plants in LECA if you’re interested in learning more.)
+(See my article about rooting plants in LECA if you’re interested in learning more.)

 Whichever method you choose, when the plant develops roots, you can plant it in a well-draining soil.
 Keep it moist while the plant establishes itself, and keep it warm.
 The more humidity, the better!

-Other prayer plant FAQs and issues
+Other prayer plant issues

 There are a few reasons why the edges of your prayer plant’s leaves could be turning brown.
 Generally it probably means that you aren’t watering it enough.
 Remember not to let the soil dry out completely.